jazzband/django-configurations/docs/index.rst

 the class defined with ``DJANGO_CONFIGURATION`` and copies the uppercase attributes to the module level variables.

+.. versionadded:: 0.2

+Alternatively you can use the ``--configuration`` command line option that django-configurations adds to all Django management commands.
+Behind the scenes it will simply set the ``DJANGO_CONFIGURATION`` environement variable so this is purely optional and just there to compliment the default ``--settings`` option that Django adds if you prefer that instead of setting environment variables.

 But isn't that magic?
 ---------------------